Azure/azure-devops-cli-extension/README.md

 Create a personal access token and provide to the Azure Devops CLI via the login command.
 You can follow any one of the below options for login:

+1. All AAD or MSA users can run `az login` and they shall be able to run devops commands.

-1. Enter PAT token to be used against default URL
+2. Enter PAT token to be used against default URL
 ```bash
 az devops login
 ```

-2. Enter credential for particular account
+3. Enter credential for particular account
 ```bash
 az devops login --organization https://dev.azure.com/MY-ORGANIZATION-NAME/
 ```

-3. In non-interactive mode: Fetch the PAT from a file and pass it on to login command
+4. In non-interactive mode: Fetch the PAT from a file and pass it on to login command
 ```
 cat my_pat_token.txt | az devops login --organization https://dev.azure.com/MY-ORGANIZATION-NAME/
 ```

-4. You can also store your PAT token in an environment variable called 'AZURE_DEVOPS_CLI_PAT' and skip 'az devops login' command for automation scenarios
+5. You can also store your PAT token in an environment variable called 'AZURE_DEVOPS_CLI_PAT' and skip 'az devops login' command for automation scenarios

 ### Using Azure Devops CLI Behind a Proxy